Skip to main content

 Mounjaro (tirzepatide) and Rybelsus (semaglutide) are medications used to treat Type 2 diabetes in adults.
 They work by acting like gut hormones that help regulate appetite, digestion, and blood glucose (sugar) levels.
 Mounjaro, an injection, simulates two gut hormones.
 But Rybelsus, an oral pill, simulates one gut hormone.

 Mounjaro and Rybelsus haven’t been compared directly in studies.
-Individual studies suggest that Mounjaro may have a greater impact on blood glucose and body weight.
-But Rybelsus may be an option for someone who doesn’t like injections.
+Individual studies suggest that Mounjaro may have a greater impact on blood sugar and body weight.
+But Rybelsus may be an good option for someone who doesn’t like injections or has risk factors for cardiovascular events.

 Your diabetes care team can help determine if Mounjaro or Rybelsus may be a good option for you.
 They’ll consider your treatment goals, preferences, and other factors.